Answered By: Loan Nguyen Last Updated: Jan 22, 2020 Views: 546

 a.
 Direct links

-You can often access full text directly from the article's database record, either through a PDF (for downloading) or HTML text (appearing in the web page).
+You can often access full text directly from the article's database record, either through a PDF (for downloading) or HTML text (appearing in the web page) or save to your cloud drive (google cloud).

 b.
 The UST Button